RankFeat&RankWeight: Rank-1 Feature/Weight Removal for Out-of-distribution Detection: Related Work

 \subsection{OOD Detection with Discriminative Models}

 The early work on discriminative OOD detection dates back to the classification model with rejection option~\cite{chow1970optimum,fumera2002support}.
 The OOD detection methods can be generally divided into training-need methods and \emph{post hoc} approaches.
 Training-needed methods usually need auxiliary OOD data to regularize the model for lower confidence or higher energy~\cite{lee2018training,malinin2018predictive,geifman2019selectivenet,hein2019relu,meinke2020towards,jeong2020ood,van2020uncertainty,yang2021semantically,wei2022mitigating,du2022unknown,katz2022training}.
 Compared with training-needed approaches, \emph{post hoc} methods do not require any extra training processes and could be directly applied to any pre-trained models.
 For the wide body of research on OOD detection, please refer to~\cite{yang2021generalized} for the comprehensive survey.
 Here we highlight some representative \emph{post hoc} methods.
 Nguyen~\emph{et al.}~\cite{nguyen2015deep} first observed the phenomenon that neural networks easily give over-confident predictions for OOD samples.
 The following research attempted to improve the OOD uncertainty estimation by proposing ODIN score~\cite{liang2017enhancing}, OpenMax score~\cite{bendale2016towards}, Mahalanobis distance~\cite{lee2018simple}, and Energy score~\cite{liu2020energy}.
 Huang~\emph{et al.}~\cite{huang2021mos} pointed out that the traditional CIFAR benchmark does not extrapolate to real-world settings and proposed a large-scale ImageNet benchmark.
 More recently, Sun~\emph{et al.}~\cite{sun2021react} and Huang~\emph{et al.}~\cite{huang2021importance} proposed to tackle the challenge of OOD detection from the lens of activation abnormality and gradient norm, respectively.
 Following~\cite{sun2021react}, recent works emerge to find the optimal activation shaping methods from various perspectives~\cite{sun2022dice,djurisic2023extremely,xu2023vra}.
 In contrast, based on the empirical observation about the impact of the dominant singular pairs on model decisions, we propose \texttt{RankFeat} and \texttt{RankWeight}, two simple yet effective \emph{post hoc} solutions by removing the rank-1 subspace from the high-level features and deep parameter matrices, respectively.
+The technique of learning matrices has also been widely explored in various tasks of deep learning~\cite{fang2018flexible,fang2020dynamic,han2020projective}.